nimarb/pyfense/README.md

 # pyFense

-Tower Defense game written in Python 3 using cocos2d and pyglet.
+PyFense is a Tower Defense game written in Python 3 using cocos2d and pyglet.
-For roadmap and further documentation/information on the project, check [documentation/roadmap.md](documentation/roadmap.md).
+For the roadmap and further documentation/information on the project, check [documentation/roadmap.md](documentation/roadmap.md).

 ## Playing the Game

 If you just want to play and enjoy pyfense, you can simply install it from pypi here: [https://pypi.python.org/pypi/PyFense](https://pypi.python.org/pypi/PyFense]).
-Alternatively you can clone this repo and run pyFense locally through virtualenv.
+Alternatively you can clone this repo and run pyFense locally through virtualenv, for that please see the instructions below on how to setup a development environment.

 ## About

 pyFense was written by Daniel Lechner, Jakob Müller, Matthias Lutz, Nimar Blume and Robin Wachsmann as part of an university project at the Technical University of Munich.
-The aim of the course was to get familiar with the Python programming language, git and distributed development.
+The aim of the course was to get familiar with the Python programming language, git, and distributed development.

 ## Contributing